usnistgov/OSCAL/docs/README.md

 ./build/ci-cd/generate-model-documentation.sh
 ```

+Check the `ci-cd` directory for any similar scripts that may need to be run, such as `generate-specification-documentation.sh`.

 ## Using Hugo

 [Hugo](https://gohugo.io/) is a popular open source static site generator that is used to develop all of the content for the OSCAL website.
 It is a general-purpose framework that builds pages when the content is created or updated.